Managing broken, chipped and loose teeth at home

 Dentist Steven Neal explained, “If you feel confident doing so, you can also try recementing the crown in yourself using temporary crown cementing gel called Toofypegs.
 You can buy this online and in some pharmacies.”

-If you don’t feel confident re-fixing your crown, keep it safe and clean so we can re-fit it for you when your practice reopens for routine dental care.
+If you don’t feel confident re-fixing your crown, keep it safe and clean so we can re-fit it for you when you come to see us.
 Don’t ever try to reattach your crown with super glue or other types of non-dental adhesives.

-Even if you can manage a lost filling at home, it’s important that you book an appointment with your local practice when they re-open for routine dental care, so they can provide a long-term solution.
+Even if you can manage a lost filling at home, it’s important that you book an appointment with your local practice for routine dental care, so they can provide a long-term solution.

 Loose or rubbing dentures